Which of these two situations is true for you:

 2. Increase retention rate

 A solid VoC program equips you with actionable measures that can better your offer and keep your customers for longer.
 For example, it can tell you what caused an increased churn rate in the last quarter or what features or services are missing from your offer.
 Your next step would be tailoring your products and services to meet customers’ expectations and requirements.
+You can then use the right customer retention software to see if it worked.

 3. Facilitate making business decisions